-I am a forest community ecologist and conservation biologist, with interests in statistics and R programming.
-My research primarily addresses how human disturbances modify the abundance and composition of vertebrate communities and the knock-on effects on forest composition and structure.
-I use a combination of large-scale field observations, experiments, and modeling to try to answer questions that are relevant to both ecological theory and environmental management.
-Most of my work has been conducted in the tropics, particularly Central Africa.
-A summary of my current research projects and interests can be found on the research page.
+John Poulsen is a forest community ecologist and conservation biologist, with interests in statistics and R programming.
+His research primarily addresses how human disturbances modify the abundance and composition of vertebrate communities and the knock-on effects on forest composition and structure.
+He uses a combination of large-scale field observations, experiments, and modeling to try to answer questions that are relevant to both ecological theory and environmental management.
+Most of John's work has been conducted in the tropics, particularly Central Africa.

-I joined the Nicholas School of the Environment in Fall 2012.
-My career in the environment started with fighting forest fires in Montana, but quickly shifted abroad.
-I was a Peace Corps volunteer in Mali, directed a community reserve in Congo rumored to house the last living dinosaur, managed a brigade of 30 armed ecoguards, and advised the Gabonese government on its low emissions development strategy.
-I received my PhD from the University of Florida.
-A more precise description of these experiences and others can be found in my CV.
+John joined the Nicholas School of the Environment in Fall 2012.
+His career in the environment started with fighting forest fires in Montana, but quickly shifted abroad.
+He was a Peace Corps volunteer in Mali, directed a community reserve in Congo rumored to house the last living dinosaur, managed a brigade of 30 armed ecoguards, and advised the Gabonese government on its low emissions development strategy.
+John received his PhD from the University of Florida.
+A more precise description of these experiences and others can be found in his CV.